Natures Secrets

 4- Strain the seeds and enjoy!

-Nettles, the plant that stings but heals even harder.
+Nettle, the plant that stings but heals even harder.

 Nettles are incredible versatile, and once you know how to handle them safely, they can become a staple in your kitchen and medicine cabinet.
+This plant is the most nutrient- dense food on earth.
+It has more iron than spinach and more calcium than milk.

 It is packed with proteins, vitamins and it is an ancient medicine.
 It cleans your blood, strengthens your bones, it supports your kidneys, and it cools the fire of inflammation in your gut, on your skin, and joints.
+We just need to remember, Nettles didn’t go anywhere.
+We just lost the wisdom to use them.
+You only get stung by this once.

-*When to harvest: Spring to early summer, before the flower: after flower, they become too tough and can accumulate compounds that may irritate the kidneys.
+1) When to harvest: Spring to early summer, before the flower: after flower, they become too tough and can accumulate compounds that may irritate the kidneys.

 * Use gloves and scissors to snip the top- 4-6 inches of the young Nettle plants.